-The chronology of alterations gives us the following wall types as illustrated on the right for ground and first floors;
+The chronology of alterations gives us the following wall types as illustrated on the right for ground and first floors:

 Walls indicated in heavy black line are existing as illustrated on the 1970, 1890 and 1860 drawings and are retained in the current proposals.
 Wall indicated in dashed line were existing as illustrated on the 1970, 1890 and 1860 drawings and were removed in the refurbishment works of 1970

-Walls Hustrated hatched were existing as illustrated on the 1970, 1890 and 1860 drawings are proposed for removal in the current design.
-These walls also show signs of reconstruction to parts in the 1970 works.
+Walls illustrated hatched were existing as illustrated on the 1970, 1890 and 1860 drawings are proposed for removal in the current design.